What is the dish that takes hours to make and minutes to disappear? Any clue?!

 A few hours spent on rolling those green gossamer leaves might hurt your back a little, yet it will nourish your soul and clear up your mind.

-Since the circuit breaker was lifted, I find myself leaning towards spending quality time and have meaningful conversations with one or a couple of good friends over being an empty voice lost in a noisy space.
+Since the circuit breaker was lifted, I find myself leaning towards spending quality time and have meaningful conversations with one or a couple of good friends, over being an empty voice lost among a noisy crowd.

-My typical culinary ritual to celebrate St. Mary’s assumption Feast was to roll grape leaves while listening to the legendary voice Fayrouz, the Lebanese iconic singer, and sipping traditional cardamom coffee.
+My typical culinary ritual to celebrate St. Mary’s assumption Feast was to roll grape leaves while listening to Fayrouz, the Lebanese iconic singer, and sipping traditional cardamom coffee.

 In what seems to be a remote past, across the Middle East, rolling and stuffing grape leave was a monthly or bi-weekly communal party.

 Stay-at-home women who shared the same building used to eagerly gather at the place of one of them.
-Each bringing over her own stuffing and grape leaves to embark along with her female neighbors/friends on a rolling and stuffing marathon.
+Each bringing over her own stuffing/filling and poached grape leaves to embark along with her female neighbors/friends on a rolling and stuffing marathon.

 This food tradition sparked a unique joy, that is hard to replicate.
 The older generation of women who left the Middle East to settle in the first world keeps ruminating to date about those precious moments.